Economics (Ph.D.)

 - 1

-Course is offered in a concentrated manner over 2-3 weeks in August, before the Fall semester begins.
+Course is offered in a concentrated manner over 2 weeks at the beginning of the fall semester.
 It provides the mathematical foundation needed for the fall theory and econometrics classes.

 - 2